brentmartin/brentmart.in/README.md

 -----------
 So far, this primarily shows JavaScript/JQuery.
 The goal to learn something _ground level_ with JavaScript before working with something more _high level_ like React or Angular.

-This README is still being completed before it reaches a point of only being updated at version release, so please understand updates will happen often.
 Questions of comments
 -----------
 Please feel free to send me an [email](mailto:bmart35@gmail.com), or [tweet](https://twitter.com/brentofdamartin) me.

 Additional notes
 -----------
+This README is **still being worked on before** it reaches a point of only being updated at version release, so please understand updates will happen often until then.

 Some of the code examples have been slightly modified from the actual code in order to _explain concepts_ better.
 Forgive me :)